-People commonly have the desire to accommodate to one another without even realizing they are doing so; however, CAT points out that sometimes people purposely do the opposite (Giles, 2008).
-Nonaccommodation, or divergence, is when someone emphasizes differences in their verbal and nonverbal communicative actions with another person.
-Nonaccommodativeness occurs when approval or liking from another person is not sought after.
-One way of being nonaccommodative is through “speech maintenance,” where the speaker upholds the same type of communication no matter who they are speaking to.
+While people commonly desire accommodation subconsciously or unconsciously, CAT posits that sometimes people purposely do the opposite (Giles, 2008).
+Non-accommodation, or divergence, involves emphasizing differences in verbal and nonverbal communicative actions.
+Because liking and approval are not the goal, non-accommodativeness occurs when people engage in “speech maintenance,” where the speaker upholds the same type of communication no matter with whom they are speaking.
 A person could also be underaccommodative, where they simply do not make an effort to adapt to the other’s needs.

-These specific types of interactions in communication are a reality for these hospital chaplains.
-Although they are usually attempting to accommodate their coworkers or patients, sometimes it may be necessary that they separate themselves by intentionally not finding common ground.
-When that happens, it allows for chaplains to get their point across, especially when talking with medical professionals on behalf of the patient.
-Many of the participants referred to themselves as advocates for patients, meaning that the communication style of the patient may take priority over medical jargon at times.
-Similarly, a chaplain may find it necessary to discuss information about the patient using medical terminology, or slang, that allows for the patient to not understand even though they are in the room.
-In other words, creating an in-group/out-group atmosphere that strategically includes, and excludes, the proper individuals for that moment.
+Although they are usually attempting to accommodate their co-workers or patients, hospital chaplains sometimes deem it necessary to avoid intentionally finding common ground.
+Through non-accommodation, chaplains may emphasize a point when advocating for patients’ wants and needs, especially when talking with medical professionals on behalf of the patient.
+Similarly, a chaplain may discuss information about the patient using medical terminology, or slang, to bypass the patient’s understanding.
+In other words, creating, maintaining, and dissolving an in-group/out-group atmosphere allows chaplains to communicate strategically based upon the situational demands.
+Although making accommodation and non-accommodation decisions may create tension, the primary tensions hospital workers face result from the paradoxes they face at work.

-Although supervisor-supervisee relationships has primarily been explored through this theory, it may be helpful to investigate CAT’s application to coworker relationships as well.
-This study seeks to understand the relationships through liaisons in organizations when multiple roles are present.
-In other words, as hospital chaplains work with individuals from different departments within the organization, their accommodation (converging and diverging) may be the contributing factor to their effectiveness in completing tasks and helping the environment to function properly.

-For the hospital chaplain, this is an everyday occurrence, as each day bring new challenges along with the old.
-No two days are the same and there is no game plan as to how things will get done.
-However, chaplains are still effective in their jobs and able to function under the intensity of the unknown.
-They are expected to manage the spiritual concerns of the environment while also being aware and responsive to the task-oriented concerns.
-Although

 Chaplain Edward explains the idea of non-accommodation or under accommodating when there are times of stress or feelings of being overwhelmed.
 He talks about the opportunity being missed due to a lack of time and pressure to get things done.